qgrid/qgrid.github.io/source/feature/filtering.md

 - [How to disable particular column filter?](#how-to-disable-particular-column-filter)
 - [How to filter q-grid externally?](#how-to-filter-q-grid-externally)

-There are many UI abilities that q-grid provides to filter data.
-Choose column filters, filter row, condition builder or implement custom filters.
+There are many UI abilities that q-grid provides to filter data out of box: column filters, filter row, condition builder and custom predicate.

 <a name="how-to-add-default-filter-on-component-load" href="#how-to-add-default-filter-on-component-load">
    How to add default filter on component load?